AmerJadid/wonderadvisory/_services/Financial Literacy.md

 <!-- FILEPATH: /c:/Users/Admin/Documents/GitHub/wonderadvisory/_services/Financial Planning & Analysis.md -->
 <!-- BEGIN: ed8c6549bwf9 -->
 <p></p>
 <p>Wonder Advisory is more than just a financial consultancy firm.
-We also provide tutoring for students in prestigious universities who want to excel in finance topics such as financial accounting, foundation of finance, financial engineering, engineering economics, and more.</p>
+We also provide tutoring for students in prestigious universities who want to excel in finance topics such as Financial Accounting, Foundation of Modern Finance, Financial Engineering, Engineering Economy, and more.</p>

 <img src="/images/austin-distel-nGc5RT2HmF0-unsplash.jpg" alt="Accounting Services">